 Nordman fir is a very full tree in terms of both branches and foliage.
-The needle color is a very deep green and the tree can spread to a very wide base.
 The needles display a dark, green, glossy upper-surface with a contrasting silvery white under-surface.
 The needles are flat with rounded tips, and grow in symmetrical rows circling around the branch.
-Considered a Hoover friendly species, the Nordman fir has excellent needle retention that enables it to have “just cut” look throughout the Christmas season.
-Its light scent makes it a desirable species for consumers with tree allergies.
+The Nordman fir has excellent needle retention that makes it a great choice for any climate.
+Its light scent makes it a desirable species for consumers with allergies.

 The Nordman fir is native to the Caucasus mountain range located in Turkey between the Black Sea and the Caspian Sea.